BOBRAPHTONE/HPC-Project/README.md

 # HPC-Project
-Repository for visualizing sesnsor data using python on a HPC cluster
+Repository for visualizing sensor data using python on a HPC cluster